GyulyVGC/sniffnet/README.md

 ![report_part_2](https://user-images.githubusercontent.com/100347457/186925944-f7a1dbc5-27ad-4b78-935c-7648553c2cef.png)

-For each element it is reported the amount of sent data (relatively to packets in which the address:pair is the source) and received data (relatively to packets in which the address:port is the destination) measured in number of packets and in number of bytes.
+For each element it is reported the amount of sent data (relatively to packets in which the address:pair is the source) and received data (relatively to packets in which the [address:port] is the destination) measured in number of packets and in number of bytes.

-For each address:port pair are reported the first and the last timestamp in which a packet was transmitted from/to that address:port.
+For each [address:port] pair are reported the first and the last timestamp in which a packet was transmitted from/to that [address:port].

 Level 4 and level 7 carried protocols are also described (respectively transport layer and application layer protocols).

-Both the transport layer protocols and application layer protocols fields could report a single or multiple protocols for each address:port pair, based on the traffic type.
+Both the transport layer protocols and application layer protocols fields could report a single or multiple protocols for each [address:port] pair, based on the traffic type.

 Specifically, the transport layer protocols field is based on an Enum with only two values (TCP and UDP), while the application layer protocols field is based on an Enum with some of the most common level 7 protocols (listed in the table below); please note that application level protocols are just inferred from the transport port numbers.